Forgiveness and Future-building

 "Without forgiveness, there is no future."
 Desmond Tutu (1931-2021)

 Over the past two decades, significant strides have been made in our understanding of the science of forgiveness at an interpersonal and collective level.
 Yet despite these advances, a detailed account of cross-cultural and inter-religious variation concerning forgiveness is still lacking.
 A clearer understanding of this variation surrounding forgiveness will not only advance the science of forgiveness, which has usually focused on a Western Christian perspective, but will also have implications for conflict resolution and peacebuilding.
-The overall goal of this new two-year project is to build on this field of knowledge to provide practical resources that can inform strategy and policy-making in post-conflict societies.
+The overall goal of this new two-year project was to build on this field of knowledge to provide practical resources that can inform strategy and policy-making in post-conflict societies.

 The Research Team